Quick FAQs

 At school, a child or teen with OCD can:

-Obsessive-Compulsive Disorder in a child can be difficult for other children to understand.
+Obsessive-compulsive disorder in a child can be difficult for other children to understand.
 Because of the insistence on order and rules, OCD can disrupt a range of activities between a child and their peers.
 In turn, this can lead to bullying or to a child being excluded or isolated in more subtle ways.

 The lifetime prevalence for OCD in the age 18-29 years old demographic is 2%.
 About 50% of annual cases are classified as severe.
 The average age of onset for OCD is 19, with 25% of cases occurring by age 14.
 Males have a slightly higher incidence of OCD than females.